GriffData/qut-worksheets-template/README.md

 # Worksheets for MXN601

-Developed by Joshua Bon and Chris Drovandi
+Developed by Joshua Bon and Chris Drovandi.

 ## Project structure